No booking fees on the app

 Cambridge to Nottingham train timetable

-From Cambridge to Nottingham, take the fastest train in 2h 5m, typically 2h 27m.
-Daily, 40 trains depart from Cambridge, with the first at 05:15 and the last at 23:51.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Cambridge to Nottingham on the fastest train in 2h 5m, usually 2h 27m.
+Each day, 40 trains leave from Cambridge, starting at 05:15 and ending at 22:51.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||